goviha01/mcp/src/amazon-translate-mcp-server/README.md

 ## Contributing

 We welcome contributions!
-Please see [CONTRIBUTING.md](../../CONTRIBUTING.md) for guidelines on:
+Please see the main repository's contributing guidelines for:

 - Reporting bugs and feature requests
 - Setting up the development environment